Day After Reading

-Day After Reading is an artistic & editorial documentary project started by Swiss graphic artist :de:Ludovic Balland in San Francisco in 2014.
-For the project, Balland interviews people about their consumption of the News.
+Day After Reading is an artistic & editorial documentary project started by Swiss graphic artist Ludovic Balland in San Francisco in 2014.
+For the project, Balland interviews people about their consumption of the news.
 Essentially starting with "What did you read in the news yesterday?" the interviews consist of a set of standard questions, and others as interviewee availability permits.
 Common questions are about one's first memory of the news, how one gets their news currently, what the subject thinks the news will be like in the future, and whether they dream about the news.

 Interviews are recorded and transcribed to the Day After Reading website, along with photograph portraits of the interviewees.
 Balland, a typographer and designer of books about Architecture and Design, has a devotion to print media and prints Broadsheet newspapers of the interviews as resources allow.
 Ultimately, Balland plans to publish a compilation book of the third edition of the project and hopes to exhibit the project in art settings.
+Other participants on the project included Dasha Lisitsina, the journalist for the first leg of the "across the USA" edition; Anna Levy, journalist for the second half; and Jenn Virskus, copy editor for the first edition in San Francisco, CA.